-- Always chill both you mixing glass and the glass in which you will serve the drink.
-The easiest way is to put them in the freezer for a few minutes but the other completely respectable choice tis to fill both with ice and a little water.
+- Always chill both your mixing glass and the glass in which you will serve the drink.
+The easiest way is to put them in the freezer for a few minutes, but the other completely respectable choice is to fill both with ice and a little water.

 - When you are ready to stir, dump the ice water and add your measured ingredients.
 Then fill the mixing glass two-thirds with fresh ice.
 Adding less ice will not better control the dilution.

 - Take your spoon between your thumb and the first two fingers of your dominant hand.
 The shaft of the spoon should be between your index and middle finger.
 Slide the spoon down the inside edge of the glass until it almost touches the base.